Interview with James Ferguson Latimer

 GBD: What was that like when you were under attack from German aircraft?

 JFL: The two, two machine gunners in our plane, Halifax they, they did their best to keep them off.
-So the Germans fighters couldn’t get too close because we had two [pause] two gunners on the plane, the tail end and the mid-upper gunner.
+So the German fighters couldn’t get too close because we had two [pause] two gunners on the plane, the tail end and the mid-upper gunner.
 And they did good work keeping the German fighters at a distance.
 They couldn’t come too close.
 They’d get machine gunned.

 GBD: They must have done a very good job because you’re still sat with us here all these years later.